2025 Legislation and Pass-Through Entity Taxation: One Big Beautiful Bill Act, SALT Cap, PTE Deductions, 199A, 163(j)

 BARBRI is an IRS-approved continuing education provider offering certified courses for Enrolled Agents (EA) and Tax Return Preparers (RTRP).

-This webinar will address 2025 legislation and its significant impact on pass-through entities and their owners.
-Our panel of knowledgeable flow-through entity professionals will present courses of action these entities and their advisers should consider now to mitigate PTE tax consequences for these entities and their owners.
+This webinar will address the new 2025 legislation and its significant impact on pass-through entities and their owners.
+Our panel of knowledgeable flow-through entity professionals will present courses of action these entities and their advisers should consider to mitigate PTE tax consequences for these entities and their owners.

 Faculty